17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 2. Novelist

-Novelists create fictional stories and publish them through traditional publishers or self-publishing platforms like Amazon Kindle.
+Novelists create original fictional stories for traditional publishing or self-publishing platforms like Amazon Kindle.

 A professional novelist creating a fiction manuscript, representing creative writing and modern author careers.

-Write consistently, complete manuscripts, seek agents or self-publish, and market your books digitally.
+Write consistently, complete manuscripts, seek literary agents, or self-publish.
+Market your books through social media and digital channels.

 3. Educational Content Writer / Textbook Author